fish-r/singRetrieve/README.md

 ## Additional Notes
 Here are some additional notes and reflections
+- Frontend is running on ReactJs deployed on AWS S3
+- Backend is running on ExpressJs deployed on AWS EC2
+-
 ### Areas for improvement
 - Signing into the app is currently simulated (though the logic for the backend has been made)
 - In requesting for information module, the returned information is not formatted correctly